 Now more than ever, we need to be mindful of our mental health.
-During this COVID-19 pandemic, we may find ourselves a bit more stressed or feeling down.
+Over the last couple years of COVID-19, we likely found ourselves a bit more stressed or feeling down.
 But did you know that what you eat can affect your mental health?
 Feeding your brain the right nutrients can keep it healthy and functioning properly.
 Here are some tips to help your mental health, from UC Davis Health registered dietitian Erica Trimble:

 Mediterranean diet: For the head and the heart